30 Ways Tap Water Could Ruin Your Health

 This disease is contracted after exposure to a bacterium called legionella.
 According to Dr. Anthony Kouri, M.D. from the University of Toledo Medical Center, "It is usually spread through aerosolized water, but can be present in ice machines, water filters, water heaters, or in a shower head."

-The Remedy Rx: The EPA ensures that SDWA regulations are met in regards to legionella bacteria.
+The Rx: The EPA ensures that SDWA regulations are met in regards to legionella bacteria.
 If this contaminant is present in your water, you will be notified by your water company.
 According to the Centers for Disease Control and Prevention (CDC), water management program teams are responsible for monitoring water quality and the presence of bacteria in the public water supply and in apartment complexes or other housing facilities.

 Excess fluoride could cause neurological damage